ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 {:pre: .pre}
 {:important: .important}

-# Secure management of VSI using Bastion server
+# Secure management of VSIs using Bastion server
 {: #secure-management-vsi-bastion-server}

 This tutorial walks you through on how a bastion VSI is deployed to securely access the other VSIs by SSH.
 Bastion servers or hosts are instances that sit within your public subnet and are typically accessed using SSH.
 Once remote connectivity has been established with the bastion host, it then acts as a **jump** server, allowing you to use SSH to log in to other instances (within private subnets) deeper within your VPC.